cncf/xds/proposals/TP2-dynamically-generated-cacheable-xds-resources.md

 clients into categories before they have a need to differentiate the configs for those categories.)

-Continuing the example above, if the server wanted to sent the same contents for a given resource to both `{env=prod}` and `{env=test}` clients, it would have only a single variant of that resource, and that variant would not have any constraints.
+Continuing the example above, if the server wanted to send the same contents for a given resource to both `{env=prod}` and `{env=test}` clients, it would have only a single variant of that resource, and that variant would not have any constraints.
 The server would therefore send that variant to